XxAlonexX/Btech/Second-Sem/DBMS/02_Module.md

 | **Categorization** | Enables an entity to belong to multiple superclasses.                           | `Person` is both `Student` and `Employee`    |

 ---

-### Why Use the EER Model?

-- **Supports Complex Relationships:** Handles multi-level hierarchies and intricate data structures.
-- **Better Abstraction:** Provides advanced features like inheritance and aggregation for clearer modeling.
-- **Real-World Applications:** Widely used in industries such as banking, HR systems, and enterprise databases to manage complex data efficiently.